Miro0o/Docs-Notes/README.md

 I was born and raised in 🔗 [Xinjiang](https://en.wikipedia.org/wiki/Xinjiang), China.
 Hence, in this notes there would be some Chinese once in a while.
 However, the majority of the contents are in English.
 So it would be accessible to most people in this world as well.

+In all, this miniWorldModel is just me organizing the knowledge I learned and thoughts I once had.
+Although I tried my best to be precise and rigorous, there are inevitably errors and inaccuracies.

+Hope my notes would be an inspiration for you.